 Please visit SFU CARES Program for additional information and assistance.

 I am an international graduate student and have questions regarding my immigration status (e.g, effect of taking distance learning courses online on my post-graduation work permit and/or can I start my program online from my home country).
 Who should I contact?

 Newly admitted international graduate students who have concerns about their immigration status (study permit, post-graduate work permit, visa) should contact an International Student Advisor, Immigration Specialist at International Services for Students.
 As every international student's situation is unique, Immigration Specialist with proper knowledge and training will provide more credible answers based on your program and individual circumstances.
 For more information, please visit COVID-19 FAQ for International Students.

-I have plans to attend SFU as a Visiting Research Student for fall 2020.
+I have plans to attend SFU as a Visiting Research Student for spring 2021.
 How is COVID-19 affecting these plans?